travis-ci/docs-travis-ci-com/docs/user/languages/perl.md

       - "5.12"
       - "5.10"

 As time goes, new releases come out and we upgrade both Perlbrew and Perls, aliases like `5.14` will float and point to different exact versions, patch levels and so on.
 For full up-to-date list of provided Perl versions, see our [CI environment guide](/docs/user/ci-environment/).

+### Versions earlier than 5.10 Are Not Provided

+Perl versions earlier than 5.10 are not and will not be provided.
+Please do not list them in `.travis.yml`.

 ## Default Perl Version